-Commitment to cultural competency and humility.
+Commitment to racial equity, inclusion, cultural competency, and social justice.

 Proficiency in Microsoft Office (Word, Excel, Outlook, PowerPoint).

 Ability to work at least two days per month in the evening or during the weekend, as needed.

 Ability to provide 24-hour back-up coverage for the Hospital Accompaniment Program at least one weekend a month, including one holiday weekend per calendar year.